 Bottom Line About the SBA SDB Program

-When you represent yourself as a small disadvantaged business enterprise, DBE or MBE to the federal government, you do not have to go through the old SBA small disadvantaged business certification program process and red tape.
+When you represent yourself as a small disadvantaged business enterprise, DBE or MBE to the federal government, you do not have to go through the old SBA small disadvantaged business program process and red tape.
 However, your representation as to what is a small disadvantaged business does not go unchecked.

-Proceed with caution or contact a government contracts attorney that understands the SBA SDB Program and Certification rules under 13 CFR Part 124.1002 for being socially and economically disadvantaged or a minority owned business.
+Proceed with caution or contact a government contracts attorney that understands the SBA SDB Program and SBA Certification rules under 13 CFR Part 124.1002 for being socially and economically disadvantaged or a minority owned business.
 Call 1-866-601-5518.